TAILOR-UoB/new_ways_of_publishing/booksource/use-cases/index.md

 We give a concrete example of how to do this in [](sec:use:lat).

 :::{note}
-There are of many other possible use cases!
+There are of course many other possible itineraries through the landscape!
-Please get in touch if you have ideas to add other use cases to this roadmap.
+Please get in touch if you have ideas for additional use cases for this roadmap.
 :::